Wouldn't be seen dead in it?

 What to choose

-The price of the equipment and clothing can vary, but there are some stylish jackets available or more simple tabards.
+The price of the equipment and clothing can vary, but there there is something available for all budgets with some stylish jackets available or more simple tabards.
 It is a matter for you to choose how much clothing or equipment you and your horse wear.
 The BHS recommends as a minimum, a hi-viz jacket or tabard for the rider and leg bands on the horse.
 A hat band or hat cover is a useful addition.
 When choosing what colour to wear, think about the background you will be riding against.
 At certain times of the year, you could blend into the background or hedgerow wearing a certain colours.
-If you ride near fields of rape in bloom, it is best to avoid wearing yellow.
-Likewise, if you wear orange in autumn, then think whether you would stand out among the trees and hedges.

 Many hi-viz garments now reach BSI approved standards, which shows they have been tested to approved levels for use.
 These standards are BSEN1150 or EN1150, aimed at use by leisure riders.
 Garments to this standard are available in fluorescent yellow, fluorescent pink, fluorescent orange, fluorescent red/orange, fluorescent green and through a spectrum of shades of these particular colours, all of which meet the respective BSI standard.